-In the summer of 2009 the RSPB joined the Great Bustard Consortium (GBC), joining the GBG and the University of Bath.
-Together these organisations will make an immeasurable difference to the future of the Great Bustard in Britain.
+In the summer of 2009 the RSPB joined the Great Bustard Consortium (GBC), buy joining the GBG and the University of Bath.
+These three organisations are partners in the LIFE+ project, along with Natural England.

 Great Bustard Group (associated beneficiary)